 Start with walking regularly and on a daily basis.
 Walking will help regain muscle strength which may have been lost whilst having stoma surgery.
 Believe it or not, walking also helps prevent any issues with constipation!
-Take a friend or family member from within your support bubble with you, then you can pace yourself together.
-Make sure you wrap up warm and wear appropriate footwear as it can be very slippery outdoors with the mud, frost and ice.

 If you are an avid walker and feel fitter to go further, don’t forget to take some water to keep hydrated and a piece of fruit or sandwich to keep your energy levels up.
 Make sure not to carry a heavy rucksack, which may put too much weight and strain on your abdominal area where you have had surgery.
+Take a friend or family member with you, then you can pace yourself together.
+Make sure you wrap up warm and wear appropriate footwear as it can be very slippery outdoors with the mud, frost and ice.

-The benefits of walking outdoors:
+The benefits of walking outdoors

 - The first one is that it is free!

-- Catching a glimpse of the winter sun helps boost your Vitamin D levels
+- Catching a glimpse of the winter sun helps boost your vitamin D levels

 - A long brisk walk is as good as a run when it comes to lowering blood pressure, high cholesterol, diabetes and weight loss.